 1st New York City Marathon

 However, Ronnie is still committed to her primary goal of fundraising for neighbors in need.
 “I’m not one to start something and not finish.
-I’m committing to something big and I don’t want to give up.
 I want to show my daughter that it’s never too late to achieve major life goals.”

 She says, “It’s easy to forget about issues when you’re not in it.”
 In partnership with United Way of Long Island, Ronnie wants to ensure we don’t forget the plight of both those affected by the pandemic, as well as the sacrifices made by our veterans.
 “You might not know how to help, but United Way knows how to mobilize these efforts.”

 With many friends and family members who have returned from the military, Ronnie is aware of the struggle and sacrifice that comes with their service.
 “Veterans are often a forgotten group.
 They can’t be forgotten, especially those who are in the midst of struggling.”

 We are grateful for Ronnie’s dedication to this cause.

 Ronnie has reached her goal of raising $3000..congratulations and thank you!

 Ronnie's words of motivation for fellow Long Islanders:

 “Never give up hope.
 There are always people who want to give.”